Dan Rosen | NHL.com Staff Writer

 Lucky equaled great this time.
 The save energized the Capitals, who after getting outplayed for much of the second period, scored the game-winner 1:46 into the third period and hung on for the victory.

-"He gave us a chance to win the game," Washington superstar Alex Ovechkin
+"He gave us a chance to win the game," Washington superstar Alex Ovechkin said.

 "It's a key save to make in the game," Fleury said.
 "I'm mad about that one."